 Removing The Badge

 Now that the adhesive is loose enough, you will now have a choice of methods to remove the badge.
-The personal favorite is by using a dental floss but other methods include using a credit card or a professional scraper.
+The personal favorite is by using a dental floss but other methods include using a credit card or a car ice scraper.

 The reason I use dental floss over the other methods is because there is less contact with the paintwork.
 Both the wedge and credit card are solid and can scratch the paintwork under excessive force.
 However, the use of a harder scraper is often required for tougher adhesive.